Universality of dilute solutions of ring polymers in the thermal crossover region between $\theta$ and athermal solvents: Universal dynamic properties and swelling ratios

 The dashed line in Fig.~\ref{fig:fig11} displays $g(z)$ obtained from Eq.~(\ref{eq:gfit}), with the swelling functions $\alpha_{gR}$ and $\alpha_{gL}$ determined using the functional form for $f(z)$ in Eq.~(\ref{Eq:Swellratio}), and the appropriate fitting parameters given in Table~\ref{Tab:SRringlinear} for rings and linear chains.
-The excellence of the fit suggests the usefulness of Eq.~(\ref{eq:gfit}) in representing the \textit{g-factor} in the thermal crossover regime.
+The good quality of the fit suggests the usefulness of Eq.~(\ref{eq:gfit}) in representing the \textit{g-factor} in the thermal crossover regime.
+Since the parameters have been determined by fitting data over a fairly limited range of $z$ values, however, the fitting function is perhaps more appropriate for determining the \textit{g-factor} by interpolation within this range of values rather than extrapolation well outside the range.

-An interesting aspect of the behaviour of the ratio $R^2_{gR}/R^2_{gL}$ displayed in Fig.~\ref{fig:fig11} is the rapid approach to the asymptotic athermal solvent value at fairly small values of $z$.
+An interesting aspect of the behaviour of the ratio $R^{*2}_{gR}/R^{*2}_{gL}$ displayed in Fig.~\ref{fig:fig11} is the rapid approach to the asymptotic athermal solvent value at fairly small values of $z$.
 This would suggest that measurements at even slightly elevated temperatures above the $\theta$-point in the respective solutions would saturate to the asymptotic value and it would be difficult to measure the crossover from the $\theta$-solvent to the asymptotic value.
-It is worth noting that \citet{Gartner2019} have also computed a fairly constant value for the ratio close to 0.56, across a wide range of values of the quantity $\chi_{PS}$, which is used in their work as a solvent quality parameter that models the difference in the attraction strength between solvent and polymer molecules in their explicit solvent simulations.
+It is worth noting that \citet{Gartner2019} have also computed a fairly constant value for the ratio close to 0.56, across a wide range of values of the quantity $\chi_{PS}$, which is used in their explicit solvent simulations as a solvent quality parameter that models the difference in the attraction strength between solvent and polymer molecules.